← Back to wiki

 Folate 47 mcg (cooked) Water-soluble; critical for one-carbon metabolism and DNA methylation

-Vitamin K1 24 mcg (cooked) Fat-soluble; absorption enhanced with dietary fat; important for vascular calcification prevention
+Vitamin K1 24 mcg (cooked) Fat-soluble; absorption enhanced with dietary fat; supports vascular calcification prevention